 Whether you want to change your scenery at home, adapt to frequent travel, or benefit from the open and inspirational spaces that most coworking operations try to foster, day passes are a great way to test out the many different coworking environments available in your chosen city.
 Pay-by-the-day passes allow you to rent a coworking space, usually an unassigned or “hot” desk for an hour or two up to a full day.
 They are usually offered alongside the more traditional coworking options of longer monthly or annual contracts and normally include standard coworking benefits besides the desk; such as coffee and tea service, along with access to high-speed wi-fi.
 Some locations also throw in access to print services and other office supplies.

 Depending on which service you choose, day pass options can be either paid or free.
-Several coworking setups offer day passes as a free trial, so you can assess whether the space or subscription plan will work for your business on a more permanent basis.
+Several coworking spaces including WeWork offer you a free day pass, allowing you to rent a desk for the day and assess whether the space or subscription plan will work for your business on a more permanent basis.
 Other coworking networks, however, provide paid day passes either as a subscription package or with access to spots that you pay for before or as you use.
 The subscription services that allow for a different office each day tout day passes for their convenience, like proximity to a client meeting or a child’s baseball game.